Need Sunburn Remedies? Here’s What Dermatologists Do

 See a doctor if redness or pain persists

-If you’re still battling severe pain and redness after a couple days—especially if you still have blisters—make an appointment with your dermatologist (here are some more signs you need to see a skin doc).
+If you’re still battling severe pain and redness after a couple of days—especially if you still have blisters—make an appointment with your dermatologist (here are some more signs you need to see a skin doctor).
 “If you have any open skin, your dermatologist can give you prescription medications to prevent infection and ensure that the skin heals up as best it can,” says Dr. Zeichner.

 Visit the ER if you develop fever or chills

 If you’re feeling feverish or fuzzy-headed and over-the-counter medications aren’t helping, be safe and not sorry and visit your local ER.
 Additional reasons to seek medical help include blisters on your face, lips, eyelids, hands, or feet, or blisters covering large areas of your body, says to Tsippora Shainhouse, MD, a dermatologist in Los Angeles.
 In addition, hives, wheezing or facial swelling, nausea, vomiting are red flags, as are signs of dehydration, which include weakness, headaches, dizziness, or confusion, she adds.
 Don’t miss the silent signs of sun poisoning you should know about.

 - Joel Schlessinger, MD, dermatologist and cosmetic surgeon, Omaha

 - Joshua Zeichner, MD, director of cosmetic and clinical research in dermatology at Mount Sinai Hospital, New York City

 - Dendy Engelman, MD, a dermatologist at Manhattan Dermatology and Cosmetic Surgery, New York City